DeWalt FlexVolt Worm Drive Style Saw: A Cordless Worm Drive?

 While the power is clearly impressive, DeWalt also leaves a very clear cutline.
 The cutline blower is a big part of the equation.
 Additionally, it throws sawdust back and away from the saw behind the blade.
 It’s something Makita’s Rear-Handle and our Skilsaw worm drive don’t do nearly as well.

 Just because a tool is expensive doesn’t mean it’s not a good value.
 You have to look at what you get for the price.
-In this case, you are getting the cordless circular saw with the most power that surpasses worm drive power.
+In this case, you are getting a cordless circular saw with a ton of power that surpasses our corded worm drive.
 I think the question is less about this saw over another cordless model and more about whether you think cordless convenience is worth the premium.
 Think about it the next time you’re dragging extension cords through a house or on top of a roof.

 The Bottom Line

-The DeWalt FlexVolt Worm Drive Style Saw has legit power that so far, seems to be unmatched anywhere on the cordless side of the industry.
+The DeWalt FlexVolt Worm Drive Style Saw has legit power that is clearly in the upper tier of what the industry has to offer.
 It even outperforms corded worm drives easily.
-The only big question left that you’ll need to answer for yourself is whether $369 for the kit is worth the premium over corded models.
+The only big question left that you’ll need to answer for yourself is whether $399 for the kit is worth the premium over corded models.
 Other than that, DeWalt delivers on their power claims and seems untouchable for now.

 DeWalt FlexVolt Worm Drive Style Saw Key Features